Recipe for Hate: Musical style

 The album finds Bad Religion continuing the experimentation of its predecessor, Generator, introducing elements of country and folk on songs like "Man with a Mission", and "Struck a Nerve", the latter of which includes a guest vocal by Johnette Napolitano (of Concrete Blonde).
 "Man with a Mission" featured a slide guitar part over a standard punk guitar "gallop".
 Drummer Bobby Schayer referred to it as Bad Religion's iteration of Sgt.
 Pepper's Lonely Hearts Club Band (1967) by the Beatles.
 Author Dave Thompson, in his book Alternative Rock (2000), wrote that the album "continu[es] to intellectually question America's blind view of itself and the rest of the world."

 Album cover

 The album cover features an image of two dog-faced humans.
 It is an original photo collage – using the bodies of 1930s Southern racists mocking the press after their acquittal by an all-white jury for murder, and 1944 Nazi Auschwitz-Birkenau concentration camp guard dog heads.
 The artwork was designed by Fred Hidalgo (known for drawing the cover for the Offspring's highly acclaimed 1994 album Smash, which was also released on Epitaph).
-Recipe for Hate was the first Bad Religion album since 1988's Suffer to display the Friz Quadrata font on the cover; the band would use this font again on their subsequent albums (except for The Process of Belief and The Empire Strikes First).
+The Recipe for Hate cover also features the Friz Quadrata font, which has also been used by the band Black Flag.